siavashre/CRISPRCATCH/README.md

 - `-o` Output folder directory for saving results
 - `-t` Number of threads
 - `-r` Reference genome version.
 It can be hg19 or hg38.
-- `-bulk` Path to the AA breakpoint graph file for bulk cell-line
+- `-bulk` Absolute path to the AA breakpoint graph file for bulk cell-line
-- `-bed` bed file that spcifying amplicon region.
+- `-bed` Absolute path to bed file that spcifying amplicon region.
 It is not required field, PFGE can generate this from AA breakpoint graph file on bulk.
 - `-min_sup` specifying minimum number of reads for calling a breakpoint.
 Default value is 2.
 If you have high coverage data please set it to 4.
 - `-sdv` specifying insert_size sdv for filtering reads for calling breakpoints.
 Default value is 8.5.
 - `-csv` specifying a csv file containing bands information.
 Please take a look at 'example.csv' and fill the information as needed.
 Please use the absolute path for column read1 and read2.